hrudayag/liver-guard/README.md

-# liver-guard
+# LiverGuard
-Big Data project focused on liver disease detection by analyzing large-scale health datasets using Python, visualization, and machine learning.
+This project, developed as part of the NUS Big Data Analytics program, focuses on detecting liver disease using large-scale medical datasets.
+Leveraging Python, pandas, visualization libraries, and machine learning algorithms, the goal is to uncover meaningful patterns that aid in early diagnosis.
+The project demonstrates data preprocessing, feature selection, model training, and evaluation to support healthcare decision-making through data-driven insights.